abcxyz/aod-template/README.md

 ## Adding code other than AOD

-It should be the same as you adding code in your other repositories.
+It should be the same as you adding code in your other repositories that has the same repo settings: open a PR with signed commits -> pass status checks if any -> get required approvals -> merge the PR.